 The pharmacy was constructed January 1st 1882 and prospered as the only pharmacy in all of South America for decades.
 Dr. Ernesto Trolet Lelievre in collaboration with Juan Fermin de Figueroa Veliz prepared and adminstered all prescriptions.
 The pharmacy thrived through January 16th of 1964 when it was shut down and turned into a museum.
 Today it stands a replica of what it was when it first opened its doors in 1882.

 Matanzas is a beautiful beach town, the lesser known of the northeastern beaches that adorn the coast of Cuba.
-The bay is the deepest on the Island and it is home to the oldest pharmacy in all of South America.
-If your hankering is to visit the beloved beaches of Varadero, consider staying a night or two in Matanzas.
+The Matanzas bay is the deepest on the Island and it is home to the oldest pharmacy in all of South America.
+If your aiming to visit the more fashionable beaches of Varadero, consider staying a night or two in Matanzas.

 During the rainy season, the Island of Cuba is rocked by flooding rains, harsh winds and hurricanes.
 Continue reading “The Ceiba Tree”